 Primary care: Your long-term partner

-If the situation doesn’t require immediate care, turn to your primary care doctor.
+If the situation doesn’t require immediate care, turn to your primary care provider.
 He or she can provide routine health exams, regular screenings, vaccinations, prescription refills and treat illnesses, like the flu and ear infections, and minor injuries, partnering with you to follow your overall health.

 Urgent care: Same-day care, no appointment necessary

-For those times when you need care the same day, but your doctor isn’t available — such as evenings and weekends — urgent care offers walk-in appointments and extended hours.
+For those times when you need care the same day, but your provider isn’t available — such as evenings and weekends — urgent care offers walk-in appointments and extended hours.
 CHI Franciscan clinics provide digital X-ray, stitches and care for minor injuries and illnesses, like cuts, lacerations, minor burns, sprains and infections.

 Virtual urgent care: Where and when you need care

-Franciscan Virtual Urgent Care is a supplement for in-person care, and provides an appointment via phone or video chat 24/7 with board-certified doctors or nurse practitioners.
+Franciscan Virtual Urgent Care is a supplement for in-person care, and provides an appointment via phone or video chat 24/7 with board-certified providers.
 Franciscan Virtual Urgent Care provides consultation, diagnosis and treatment, including prescriptions, as appropriate, all from the comfort of home — or on the go.
 In many cases, Franciscan Virtual Urgent Care can be there when the flu strikes at 2 a.m., a nasty cough develops during an important meeting or a camping trip is interrupted by a spider bite.